 Microsoft makes every effort to cover all of its previous platforms for compatibility; however, new technologies may make it necessary to decide which previous versions will continue to be supported.
 Therefore, Windows Server 2008 is not covered as a platform as an Office 2010 KMS host.

 Volume License Keys (VLK), including MAK and KMS, are issued to you under a specific license agreement and enable your organization to use the software that you have licensed.

 VLKs can be used only with Volume Licensing products; they cannot be used with retail software or software that is preinstalled on a new computer (original equipment manufacturer, or OEM, products).

-Learn about Volume Activation and how to activate systems using KMS and/or MAK.
+Learn about Volume Activation and how to activate systems by using KMS and/or MAK.

 Look up the product for which you need a key.
 Information on how to get your key will be displayed.
 Not all Volume Licensing products require a key.
 Volume license products using Volume Activation are pre-installed with a KMS client setup key.
 You will not need to enter a key for products on your client machine if you are using KMS activation.
 If a product is not listed, no key is required.

 For most products, there are two ways to obtain your VLKs:

 If you are using the ISV Royalty Licensing Program, or the High Volume Messaging Services Agreement (HVMS), keys are not available through the Volume Licensing Service Center (VLSC); you will need to request them by calling your Activation Center.

 Some products licensed under Volume Licensing agreements use keys that cannot be obtained through the VLSC or the Microsoft Activation Center.

 Keys are assigned to and intended for the sole use of your organization.
 You may be held responsible for unauthorized use of VLKs issued under your agreement, so be sure to keep your keys secure and do not disclose them to unauthorized parties.
 If you use the VLSC, you should regularly review and update the user permissions.